Visible to Intel only — GUID: GUID-3FA3A8E3-EEFD-45FF-9E79-C62508C38615

 Definitions

-Let be a set of -dimensional periodic discrete sequences of lengths (, , , and .
-Its -th sequence entries are denoted by .
+Let be a set of finite -dimensional discrete sequences of lengths (, , , and ).
+Its -th sequence entries are denoted by wherein integer indices are such that .

-The Discrete Fourier Transform (DFT) of is the -dimensional periodic discrete sequence whose entries are defined as
+The Discrete Fourier Transform (DFT) of is the finite -dimensional discrete sequence with entries

-where and is a scale factor.
-In the equation above, determines one of the two “directions” of the DFT: defines the “forward DFT” while defines the “backward DFT”.
+where .
+In the above equation, determines one of the two “directions” of the DFT and represents a scaling factor associated with that direction. defines the “forward DFT” (using the forward scaling factor ) while defines the “backward DFT” (using the backward scaling factor ).

 The domain of input (resp. output) discrete sequences for a forward (resp. backward) DFT is referred to as “forward domain”.
 Conversely, the domain of output (resp. input) discrete sequences for forward (resp. backward) DFT is referred to as “backward domain”.
 Two types of forward domains may be considered:

-the set of complex -dimensional periodic sequences, referred to as “complex forward domain”;
+the set of complex -dimensional sequences, referred to as “complex forward domain”;

-the set of real -dimensional periodic sequences, referred to as “real forward domain”.
+the set of real -dimensional sequences, referred to as “real forward domain”.

 Similarly, DFTs of complex (resp. real) forward domain are referred to as “complex DFTs” (resp. “real DFTs”).
-Regardless of the type of forward domain, the backward domain’s data sequences are always complex.
+Regardless of the type of forward domain, the backward domain’s data sequences are always complex although with constraints for real transforms (explained below).

 Elementary range of non-redundant entries

-In general, given the periodicity of the discrete data considered in any DFT, the data entries such that and suffice to determine any of the relevant -dimensional sequences unambiguously.
+In general, the data entries such that and suffice to determine any of the relevant -dimensional sequences unambiguously.
 In case of real DFTs, the data sequences in backward domain can be fully determined from a smaller set of entries.
-Indeed, if all entries of are real in the equation above, then the entries of are complex and, for any , where represents the conjugate of complex number .
+Indeed, if all entries of are real in the equation above, then the entries of are complex and, for any , where and represents the conjugate of complex number .

 This conjugate symmetry relation makes roughly half the data redundant in backward domain: in case of real DFTs, the data sequences in backward domain can be fully determined from any non-redundant set of entries such that , , and for any .
 In oneMKL, the convention is used for capturing such an elementary set of non-redundant entries for data sequences belonging to the backward domain of real DFTs.